 K wires (Kirschner wires) are a type of stabilization wire/pin used in orthopaedic surgery.
 They are pointed stainless steel wires that can be used in multiple roles during internal fixation:

 - as a temporary measure before more definitive fixation

 - thin wires are especially useful for smaller bones (e.g. hands, paediatrics)

 - in combination with plates and screws for complex fractures

 - for fixation in patients with poor bone quality (lag screws may not have much purchase)

 Steinmann pins (or "intramedullary pins") are a similar type of fixation wire/pin.
 In early orthopaedics the terms for the wires were sometimes used synonymously.
 Today, a Steinmann pin usually refers to a wire thicker than the K-wire.

 - "wire": 0.9-1.5 mm

 - "pin": 1.5-6.5 mm

 K-wires used to be only inserted with open pre-drilling (in the 1920s), but the infection rate prompted development of a percutaneous approach (now with a pistol-grip wire driver).
 Pin-track infections are much less common than they used to be.

 Another disadvantage of K-wire placement is the potential for migration, which can be especially problematic if the wire/pin migrates into the thorax or the abdomen/pelvis from an adjacent fracture fixation (e.g. from a sacral fracture into the pelvis).
 Bending the wire or use of threaded wires are thought to decrease the likelihood of migration.

 History and etymology

-The original Steinmann nail was introduced by Dr Fritz Steinmann (1872-1932) 3 in 1907.
+The original Steinmann nail was introduced by the Swiss surgeon, Dr Fritz Steinmann (1872-1932) 3 in 1907.
 Although four years earlier, in 1903 an Italian surgeon, Dr Alessandro Codivilla (1861-1912) described a similar method for repairing foot deformities with a bone nail and skeletal traction.
 Thus its alternative name, the Steinmann-Codivilla pin 3,4.
-The original Kirschner wire was introduced in 1909 by Dr Martin Kirschner (1879-1942).
+The original Kirschner wire was introduced in 1909 by the German surgeon, Dr Martin Kirschner (1879-1942).
 Both wires/pins were at first used for traction and only began to be used for fixation in the 1930s.

 - 1. Canale ST, Beaty JH.
 Campbell's Operative Orthopaedics: Expert Consult Premium Edition - Enhanced Online Features.
 Mosby.
 ISBN:B00A9LS8TA.
 Read it at Google Books - Find it at Amazon